-Mother of Charlottesville Suspect Says She Thought Rally was About Trump
+Mother of Charlottesville suspect says she thought rally was about Trump

 Democrats criticized the president for failing to single out white nationalists, and several Republicans issued statements condemning white nationalism or white supremacists.

-The car-ramming attack followed a Friday night march, where hundreds of white supremacists carrying tiki torches clashed with counter-protests on the University of Virginia campus.
+The car-ramming attack followed a march Friday night at which hundreds of white supremacists carrying tiki torches clashed with counter-protesters on the University of Virginia campus.